Evaluation-Driven Development and Operations of LLM Agents: A Process Model and Reference Architecture: Process Model for LLM Agent Evaluation

-This step implements a balanced approach that transitions from controlled offline evaluation to real-world online evaluation.
-Offline evaluations verify that the agent meets baseline standards before deployment under controlled conditions, while online evaluations provide continuous performance and safety monitoring in real-world settings under evolving demands.
-Together, they form a \textbf{Continuous Evaluation and Improvement Loop}, enabling the agent to adapt to evolving user behaviors, regulatory shifts, and domain constraints.
+Building on the plan and test catalog from Steps~1–2, this step operationalizes lifecycle coverage (D1), a metric mix beyond aggregates (D2), a system level anchor (D3), adaptive evaluation (D4), and meaningful human oversight (D6).
+It combines controlled offline evaluation with real-world online evaluation.
+Offline runs verify that the agent meets baseline standards under controlled conditions.
+Online runs provide continuous performance and safety monitoring in production-like settings under evolving demands.
+Together, they form a continuous evaluation and improvement loop that supports adaptation to changing user behaviors, regulatory shifts, and domain constraints.
+For clarity, a \emph{slice} denotes a coherent subgroup (e.g., task type, user cohort, operating conditions, or difficulty/uncertainty band) used for targeted analysis and reporting.

 \textbf{Key Inputs:} Main inputs to evaluation processes include: